gabriel88766/NESEmulator/README.md

 # Output

 The compiled binary is available at:

 build/bin/emuNES

 # Notes

 - On Windows, if SDL was built as a shared library, copy SDL2.dll to build/bin so the binary runs.
-- On Linux/macOS, the default generator is sufficient.
+- On Linux, the default generator is sufficient.
+- On macOS, to be tested yet.
 - After editing source files, just run `cmake --build build` to rebuild.